 One of the core protective traits that all human brains possess is that of neuroplasticity.
 This means that the brain has the ability to flex and mold based on pressures.
-These pressures often are chronic ingestion of compounds – i.e. drugs.
-Much of these changes connect to the development of tolerance in the brain and adaptation, but some are based on stabilizing structures meant to hold the nervous system in an adequately functioning state.
+These pressures often are chronic ingestion of compounds i.e. drugs.
+Many of these changes connect to the development of tolerance in the brain and adaptation.
+Others affect stabilizing structures meant to hold the nervous system in an adequately functioning state.
 For instance, chronic increases in appetite from cannabis use will lead to compensatory down-regulation in natural satiety.
 One of the common symptoms of cannabis withdrawal is a loss of appetite.
-This is because the downward pressure on appetite is ‘unopposed’ now that the marijuana is gone.
+This is because the downward pressure on appetite is ‘unopposed’ now that marijuana is gone.

 More advanced markers of neuroplasticity were initially discovered through the work of Nora Volkow MD, the current director of the National Institute on Drug Abuse (NIDA).
 Her brain imaging research showed that through chronic cocaine use, there would be dopamine desensitization in the front part of the brain, the prefrontal cortex.
 A way of thinking about this change in circuitry is through an automotive metaphor of a car cruising the track with the brakes on, effectively burning through those brakes.
 That car also sequentially is installing a higher and higher performance engine.